hylandtechoutreach/webskillup/Lesson02Css/README.md

 This lesson introduces CSS, and provides a look into some advanced features of the language as well.

 ## Learning Objectives
-By the end of this lesson, students will be able to:
+By the end of this lesson, participants will be able to:

 - Create and link CSS files to HTML
 - Utilize various CSS selectors, including `id` and `class`